 To see the Cobo Center renovation at a glance click here

-Starting in two thousand eleven and concluding in two thousand fourteen, Cobo Center will undergo a transformation to serve the needs of its global customers and drive the economy of Metro Detroit.
+Starting in 2011 and concluding in 2015, Cobo Center has undergone a transformation to serve the needs of its global customers and drive the economy of Metro Detroit.

-Cobo Center will become more accessible, more spacious, and more efficient in its use of space.
-It will take advantage of its anchor position on an international border and as a showpiece of a vibrant downtown.
+Cobo Center became more accessible, more spacious, and more efficient in its use of space.
+It now takes advantage of its anchor position on an international border and as a showpiece of a vibrant downtown.

-From the exterior, the changes to Cobo Center will be striking.
-Along the river, around Cobo Arena and along the main façade, glass, light and openness will bring the city into Cobo as never before.
-Multiple new entrances, increased parking, and improved traffic flow will enhance the visitor experience.
-And everyone will pause to admire the most striking addition to Cobo’s exterior – a massive high-tech digital video grid that will promote events and excitement while adding a signature element to Detroit’s downtown skyline.
+From the exterior, the changes to Cobo Center are striking.
+Along the river, around the Grand Riverview Ballroom and along the main façade, glass, light and openness bring the city into Cobo as never before.
+Multiple new entrances, increased parking, and improved traffic flow enhance the visitor experience.
+And everyone will pause to admire the most striking additions to Cobo’s exterior – a massive high-tech digital video grids that promote events and excitement while adding a signature element to Detroit’s downtown skyline.

 This new space connects Cobo to the riverfront, connects the existing concourse level to the lower-level convention hall and enables one of the other major reinventions of Cobo Center’s existing footprint.

 Cobo Arena, once one of Detroit’s premier sports and entertainment venues, is finding a new life as part of Cobo Center’s transformation.